AlexGisi/mpc-racing/README.md

 the centerline and the lane boundaries. the `script` directory contains testing and visualization scripts for various parts of the project.

+we did not consider obstacles in our problem statement, hence we did not include a video with scenarios. the extension is reasonably straightforward; we discuss this in the video.

 # autobots-race
 How to run: